 For the Meatballs:

 - Preheat oven to 400°F with a rack in the center.
-Spray a rimmed baking sheet with cooking spray.
+Line a rimmed baking sheet with parchment or a silpat, or spray with cooking spray.

 - Heat tomato sauce in a medium pan, then add meatballs and simmer for a minute or two.

 - Split each roll in half, top with three meatballs, some sauce and a couple of slices of cheese (plus some extra grated parmesan or pecorino if you like).

 - Broil until cheese is melted, close sandwich and serve immediately.

 - If you'd like to substitute dry breadcrumbs, use only six tablespoons.

 - To ensure light, tender meatballs, you won't want to mix more than necessary after you've added the turkey, so be sure to mix the other ingredients together thoroughly before adding the turkey.

 - Here's the recipe for my favorite tomato sauce.

 - You can make these up to a few hours in advance and leave at room temperature, or make them a day in advance and store in the fridge.
 Reheat by simmering gently in tomato sauce in a covered pan.